SchweizerischeBundesbahnen/polarion-artifacts-deployer/CONTRIBUTING.md

 ## <a id="asking-questions"></a>Asking questions
 Do not know how something in this project works?
 Curious if this project can achieve your desired functionality?
 Please ask questions in this project discussions [here](../../discussions)

-## <a id="what-should-i-know-before-i-get-started"></a>What should I know before I get started?

-### <a id="tools-and-packages"></a>Tools and Packages
-All extensions provided by SBB Polarion Team can be built, tested and packaged using Maven.
-It is only possible when the dependencies are extract from Polarion installer.
-The process must be performed by each contributor.
-Please consider to use **TODO --> ADD LINK TO OUR PYTHON UTILITY** to extract the dependencies for your own Polarion installer version.

-### <a id="design-decisions"></a>Design Decisions
-The generic implementation for extensions provided by SBB Polarion Team is located in [ch.sbb.polarion.extension.generic](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.generic)

 ## <a id="how-can-i-contribute"></a>How Can I Contribute?

 ### <a id="reporting-bugs"></a>Reporting Bugs